GoogleCloudPlatform/elcarro-oracle-operator/docs/content/provision/image.md

 registry that your Kubernetes cluster can pull images from.
 You must have Docker installed before proceeding with a local containerized database image build.

+Note that in the current release, local build only works with Linux systems.
+Additional support for other operating systems like Windows, Mac OS, etc. will be added in future releases.

 1. Copy the Oracle binaries you downloaded earlier to
     ${PATH_TO_EL_CARRO_RELEASE}/dbimage